Semicolonstartingtexts/conversationhubstandards/standards.md

 Extension System Commands

-Utilize…, Stop/cease the utilization of…
+Utilize…, Stop/cease the utilization of…, Generate system commands for… for/which/that…

 Setup System Commands